The Future of Liberty with Mitch Daniels

 Mitch Daniels (25:47):

-President had said that Hoover was the third of three presidents who served under Andrew Mellon.
+What president said that Hoover was the third of three presidents who served under Andrew Mellon?

 Amity Shlaes (25:53):